aurelVZ/microA-programming-language/README.md

 It is written in o2 compiler and as such is very fast ,it use simple data structure - array of tokens and array of token types.
-It is easy to modify and use for any purpose.
+It is easy to modify and use for any purpose. micro(A) interpreter comes with complete IDE in which you can make your programs.

 For more information look : https://aurelsoft.ucoz.com